 Understanding common causes of mold in the home allows you to take steps to prevent the development of a potentially serious household mold problem.
 Knowing what causes mold also allows you to prevent a mold problem from recurring if you’ve already dealt with the effort and expense of cleaning up household mold.
-If you don’t address the cause of the problem, it will likely return and you’ll be faced with cleaning up mold all over again.
+If you don’t address the cause of the problem, the mold will likely return and you’ll be faced with removing and cleaning it up all over again.

-Many different things can cause a household mold problem.
-Typically things that cause mold growth involve too much moisture in the home, since all types of mold require moisture in order to grow and spread.
+There are many different events that can cause a household mold problem.
+Typically the one thing that causes mold growth involves an unwanted or uncontrolled moisture presence in the home, since all types of mold require moisture in order to grow and spread.

 Conditions that are often causes of mold in a household include: